jordancarlson08/chatter/README.md

 ## Migrating 🚗

-If you're migrating **from [Chuck](https://github.com/jgilfelt/chuck) to Chucker**, please refer to this [migration guide](/docs/migrating-from-chuck.md).
+If you're migrating **from [Chuck](https://github.com/jgilfelt/chuck) to Chatter**, please refer to this [migration guide](/docs/migrating-from-chuck.md).

-If you're migrating **from Chucker v2.0 to v3.0**, please expect multiple breaking changes.
+If you're migrating **from Chatter v2.0 to v3.0**, please expect multiple breaking changes.
 You can find documentation on how to update your code on this other [migration guide](/docs/migrating-from-2.0.md).

 ## Snapshots 📦

-Development of Chucker happens in the [develop](https://github.com/ChuckerTeam/chucker/tree/develop) branch.
+Development of Chatter happens in the [develop](https://github.com/ChatterTeam/chatter/tree/develop) branch.
 You can get `SNAPSHOT` versions directly from JitPack if needed.

 ```gradle
 repositories {